-Our academic staff specialise in a range of areas including modernism, comparative and world literature, Shakespeare, the Renaissance, modernism, travel writing, nature writing, translated literature, cultural geography, Irish and Scottish writing, U.S. and Caribbean literatures, and the history of reading.
+Our academic staff specialise in a range of areas including modernism, comparative and world literature, Shakespeare, the Renaissance, modernism, travel writing, nature writing, translated literature, cultural geography, U.S. and Caribbean literatures, and the history of reading.

 We offer supervision for PhD, MPhil and MA by Dissertation in different literatures and various approaches to literature, covering most aspects of early modern and modern writing in English, plus a number of other languages.

 Our University is one of only 11 AHRC-accredited Doctoral Training Centres in the UK.
 This means that we offer funded PhD studentships which also provide a range of research and training opportunities.

 We work with our Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.

 A 2.2 degree in Creative Writing, Theatre/Drama Studies, Literature, Film and Media Studies, Modern Languages , Art History, Music, Philosophy, History, American Studies, Performance studies, Journalism, Law, Politics and Sociology.

 You may be asked to provide a piece of creative writing if you do not hold a degree in a relevant field.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.